alopatindev/vlog-toolset/README.md

         - the device is at landscape position (counterclockwise from normal position)
             - if auto-rotate is broken — try to reboot your phone
 - paths with spaces and weird characters are unsupported
-- cuts precision accuracy is pretty poor
-    - better approach would be something like [roughcut](https://graphics.stanford.edu/papers/roughcut/)

 ## Recommended OpenCamera Settings
 - ⋮